spintronics/connect_four/readme.md

 - if the state detects that the state is different after the action has run, a redraw is scheduled
 - the game loop consumes events every 20ms

-# libraries used
+## libraries used

-- pygame, flask, requests
+- pygame, black, flask, requests
 - all of the infastructure to enable remote play was implemented but not finalized due to insufficient testing